JuliaClimate/INMET.jl/README.md

 Julia API to access data from the [Instituto Nacional de Metereologia (INMET)](https://portal.inmet.gov.br).

-For more information about the data, please check their [manual](https://portal.inmet.gov.br/manual/manual-de-uso-da-api-esta%C3%A7%C3%B5es) and [viewer](https://mapas.inmet.gov.br).
+For more information about the data, please check their [viewer](https://mapas.inmet.gov.br).

 ![stations](docs/stations.png)